Talk to your doctor if you or someone close to you has symptoms of Korsakoff Syndrome.

-Korsakoff syndrome is a chronic memory disorder caused by severe deficiency of thiamine (Vitamin B1).
-Thiamine aids brain cells in producing energy from sugar.
-When the level of thiamine becomes very low, brain cells do not have enough energy resources to function properly.
-Korsakoff syndrome causes difficulty in learning new information, remembering recent events and affects long-term memory.
-The most common cause is chronic alcohol abuse.
-It can also be caused by other factors such as prolonged vomiting, eating disorders, cancer chemotherapy, chronic infections and even AIDS.
+Korsakoff syndrome is a chronic memory disorder caused by a severe thiamine deficiency (Vitamin B1).
+When the level of thiamine becomes very low, brain cells do not have enough energy to function correctly.

-Korsakoff syndrome affects the ability to learn new information, remember recent events and causes long-term memory gaps.
-Memory challenges can be the most prominent symptom, while other thinking and social skills might remain relatively unaffected.
-For example, individuals may be able to carry on a conversation, but moments later have difficulty recalling the conversation.
+Memory challenges can be the most prominent symptom, while other thinking and social skills might remain unaffected.
+For example, individuals may be able to carry on a conversation but moments later have difficulty recalling the conversation.